rnnbrwn/rnnbrwn.github.io/README.md

 #### 0.0.1 Rusty

+A note for future Ronnie: Gatsby's setup but the deploy page is set in the /public folder.
+For now, I'm keeping the static site until some of the items below are resolved.

 - ~~fx ul li styles~~
 - - ultimately, I pulled the todo list from the homepage and placed it here
 - ~~get ronniebrown.scot to point to github pages~~